 For landscape and house plants, as well as for potted seedlings in the nursery, there is no necessity for technical accuracy.

 For convenience, it is sufficient to dissolve 1 level tablespoon of urea granules in 1 liter of water or multiples thereof.
 This is based on approximation that 1 tablespoon of water is equal to 10 ml or 10 grams.
-As measuring tool for the solvent in excess of 1 liter, water is poured from a 1-liter bottle into a dipper and the top level is marked.
+As a measuring tool for the solvent in excess of 1 liter, water is poured from a 1-liter bottle into a dipper and the top level is marked.

 One (1) heaping tablespoon of urea dissolved in water dispensed from a 1.5-liter softdrink bottle will have approximately the same dilution rate.

 The above procedures allow the production of liquid fertilizer in small quantities without using a weighing scale.
-Otherwise, if the amount of urea to be dissolved is so small, for example 10 grams, it will be necessary to produce a digital balance or one that is capable of detecting such weight.
+Otherwise, if the amount of urea to be dissolved is so small, for example, 10 grams, it will be necessary to produce a digital balance or one that is capable of detecting such weight.